netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>enable</b></td>
         <td>boolean</td>
         <td>
           Set `enable` to `true` to store flows in Loki.
+The Console plugin can use either Loki or Prometheus as a data source for metrics (see also `spec.prometheus.querier`), or both.
+Not all queries are transposable from Loki to Prometheus.
+Hence, if Loki is disabled, some features of the plugin are disabled as well, such as getting per-pod information or viewing raw flows.
+If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.
-It is required for the OpenShift Console plugin installation.<br/>
+If they are both disabled, the Console plugin is not deployed.<br/>
           <br/>
             <i>Default</i>: true<br/>
         </td>